Yale-OMI/DSP-PBE-Haskell/DSP-PBE/README.md

 - [x] generate Vivid program from DSP filter
 - [ ] output generated program in runable form
 - [ ] Use refinement types to find better initial guess for SGD
-- [ ] Replace SGD with a more efficient search
 - [ ] build online interface

 ## Usage